Parenting with Kindsight: Changing the narrative for Neurodivergent Parents

 If you're a neurodivergent parent, chances are you're no stranger to self-doubt, criticism and the occasional thought that you’re an ‘awful parent’.

 Maybe you replay conversations in your head, question your reactions or lie awake assuming you’re ‘the worst parent ever’ or wondering if you’re getting parenting ‘right’.
-As neurodivergent people, we tend to hold ourselves to sky-high standards but then blame ourselves when we fall short.
-It’s an impossible game to win.

 But what if there were a different way?
 What if we chose ‘kindsight’?